-Ms. Creely has represented corporate and individual clients in state and federal court as well as in connection with investigations by the U.S. Congress and the Department of Justice.
-She has participated in a variety of litigation matters involving patent infringement, securities fraud, antitrust issues, breaches of contract and civil and criminal forfeitures.
-Ms. Creely also represents clients in the energy sector, including a major international oil company, in matters arising in federal and state courts.
-Ms. Creely maintains an active pro bono practice with a particular focus on individuals facing the death penalty.
+Ms. Creely assists clients with internal investigations and compliance reviews.
+She also represents corporate and individual clients in state and federal court, as well as in connection with investigations by the U.S. Congress and the Department of Justice.
+She has represented clients in a variety of high-stakes criminal and civil litigation matters involving securities fraud, data privacy and security, and civil and criminal forfeitures.
+Ms. Creely also has particular experience representing clients in cases brought under the False Claims Act (FCA).

 Ms. Creely maintains an active pro bono practice, with a particular focus on individuals facing the death penalty.
 Her work in this area includes representation of defendants during both the guilt and penalty phases of their capital trials.

 Ms. Creely also advises on and writes about Title IX litigation issues facing colleges and universities.

 While in law school, Ms. Creely was as an associate editor of The Catholic University Law Review and competed in moot court competitions at the national level.

 - representing one of the nation’s largest operators of skilled nursing facilities in a multi-week jury trial that resulted in judgment of no liability under the FCA

 - representing a hedge fund manager in a high-profile insider trading criminal trial involving the first use of wiretaps in an insider trading case